 If your customers have finally reached the checkout step, make sure you don’t lose them here either.

-If you are not a local business, also consider possible foreign buyers and which payment methods they would like.
+If you are not a local business, consider possible foreign buyers and the payment methods they would like.

 Once you have made a big step in optimizing for m-commerce, do not stop here.
 This will be a constant process, always aiming to provide the most friendly shopping experience on a mobile device.
 Do user research, keep testing, and keep up with affiliate marketing trends in 2021.